tfeldmann/Biorobotic-Arm/readme.md

     # Collision sensor found
     # Ready

 An exclamation mark (!) indicates an error and should always be shown to the user.
-The errors are enumerated as such:
+Possible errors are:

     !01 Unkown command
     !02 Collision detected [Axis]